PanduAkshay/Pokemon-Predictor-Using-Random-Forrest-Classification/README.md

 1) For data: https://www.kaggle.com/abcsds/pokemon?select=Pokemon.csv
 2) For Images: https://www.kaggle.com/arenagrenade/the-complete-pokemon-images-data-set

-Note: some changes were made to the csv files and also to the filename, quality of the images to fit the needs of the application.
+Note: some changes were made to the csv files and also to the filenames, quality of the images to fit the needs of the application.